 Your Doctor Might Examine the Following Body Structures or Functions:

-- Careful ear, nose, and throat exam, including a screening test of your hearing in each ear
+- Ear, nose, and throat exam, including a screening test of your hearing in each ear

 Your Doctor Might Order the Following Lab Tests or Studies:

 - Audiometry (formal hearing test) by a certified audiologist